 Fried tortilla chips smothered in cheese sauce and sour cream are delicious, but a few replacements can turn this favorite into a heart-healthy snack packed with protein from black beans, good fats from avocados, and plenty of flavor from your favorite salsa.

-1 pile of store-bought baked vegetable chips, like Terra brand (if you have time and want to make your own, try this recipe for tasty zucchini chips)
+1 pile of store-bought baked vegetable chips (if you have time and want to make your own, try this recipe for tasty zucchini chips)

 ½ cup low-sodium black beans, drained and rinsed, slightly smashed or whole